In the movie 300 King Leonidas explained the success of the Spartan army:

 These individuals have no sense of sacrifice or duty they are America’s weak spot and it is because of them that our fight against this virus could shatter.

-As troubling as that is more troubling is America’s lack of leadership in both government and business.
-Government officials and CEOs of big business fight each other to shout the loudest that America must reopen.
+As troubling as that is more the most troubling aspect is America’s lack of leadership in both government and business.
+Government officials and CEOs of big business shout America must reopen.
 They do this without any concern about the safety of the people they tell to return to life as normal.
-No they do it in hope that it will bolster their re-election chances or increase their business’s profit and they do it without taking any risk themselves.
+No, they do it in hope that it will bolster their re-election chances or increase their business’s profit and they do it without taking any risk themselves.
 I believe conservative economist Thomas Sowell, whose views I rarely agree with, said it best when he said:

 It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong.

-What really is hard to imagine is that a country that envisions itself as the World’s leader and moral compass would allow itself to act in such a selfish manner.
-Where the lives of their fellow Americans matter less than their own selfish agendas.
-But here we are
+America believes to be the moral compass of the world, yet it has allowed itself to act in a selfish manner where the lives of their fellow Americans matter less than their own selfish agendas.
+Where’s the morality in that?